 - 3. Request a Federal Student Aid ID for yourself and one parent (if you are a dependent) from the Federal Student Aid website (here). - 4.
 All financial aid applicants must complete and submit the Free Application for Federal Student Aid (FAFSA).
-Complete the FAFSA on the Web provided by the U.S. Department of Education here, or use the telephone app "myStudentAid".
-Use the School Code 010997 as the receiving school, so that EGSC receives a copy of your
+Complete the FAFSA on the Web provided by the U.S. Department of Education at www.fafsa.gov, or use the telephone app "myStudentAid", and put the EGSC school code (Code: 010997) as the receiving school.

-- If you are a HOPE Scholar, complete the Scholarship Application (GSFAPPS) on the GAFutures website (here)
+If you are a HOPE Scholar, complete the Scholarship Application (GSFAPPS) on the GAFutures website (here).

-Completed financial aid applications will be processed when ECCC to Scholarship information.
-5. Completed financial aid applications will be processed when EGSC has received your FAFSA and/or HOPE Scholarship information as well as any and all other required documentation. - 6.
+- 5. Completed financial aid applications will be processed when EGSC has received your FAFSA and/or HOPE Scholarship information as well as any and all other required documentation. - 6.
 Financial aid recipients must re-apply for assistance each year beginning October 1.